VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - PROOFPOINT CASB
  - PROOFPOINT TRAP
  - WAF CLOUD PROTECTOR
+ - TRENDMICRO VISIONONE
+ - CISCO DUO
+ - SENTINEL ONE MOBILE
+ - CSC_DOMAINMANAGER
+ - RETARUS

+`Use proxy` : Enable proxied request

+`Custom Proxy` : Url of the proxy used by the API collector (system proxy if empty)

 `Verify certificate` : Enable the verification of the certificates used by the API endpoint